 1Department of Atmospheric Sciences, University of North Dakota, 4149 University Avenue, Grand Forks, North Dakota 58202-9006; delene@aero.und.

 2Weather Modification International, 13802 20 St. N, Fargo, ND 58102

+Type: Written and Oral Presentation Technology Track: Test Facilities

+Session: Capabilities

-TYPE: Written and Oral Presentation Technology Track: Test Facilities Session: Capabilities Abstract Submission Deadline: December 16, 2018 Review Manuscript Deadline: March 25, 2019 Final Manuscript Deadline: April 8, 2019
+Abstract Submitted: December 16, 2018 Final Manuscript Deadline: April 8, 2019

 Abstract: The North Dakota Citation Research Aircraft is a Cessna Citation II twin-engine fan-jet aircraft modified to be an atmospheric research platform that has been used on many field projects since the 1970s.
-The typical sampling speed of the modified Citation II is 160 knots indicated air speed (IAS), with sampling at altitudes up to 12.1 km (40,000 ft).
 The Citation Research Aircraft was operated by the University of North Dakota (UND) for many years but is now operated by Weather Modification International (WMI) of Fargo, North Dakota.
-WMI and UND together provide a unique test facility that is capable of deploying a wide range of instrumentation.
+WMI and UND together provide a unique test facility that is capable of deploying a wide range of instrumentation in a cost-effective manner.
+The Citation Research Aircraft can sample at high altitudes (12.1 km (40,000 ft)) and has the ability to fly slow.
 WMI has the experience to install the custom instrumentation required for a specific field project and the expertise to conduct the most demanding aircraft sampling, including thunderstorm in-situ measurements.
 UND provides scientific know-how on obtaining measurements at the required accuracy and experience to ensure instruments are performing well.
-Robust, open-source software tested for over 15 years provides the ability to quickly process data to enable analysis to begin shortly after completion of an aircraft flight.
-Visualization software allows observations to be efficiently quality-assured, which enables timely creation of a final data set that can be analyzed to meet each project's scientific objectives.
-Past and ongoing projects include working with large and small companies to test airborne instruments and conduct natural icing studies.
-Specialized data processing methods have been implemented to obtain the liquid and total water content measurements at high accuracy.
-With continuing reduction in the size and power requirements of instrumentation, the future will allow the North Dakota Citation Research Aircraft to make an increasing number of observations which utilize more sophisticated processing software.
+Robust, open-source software tested for over 15 years provides the ability to quickly process data to ensure projects obtain the necessary observations.
+The WMI/UND team has worked together on many projects to obtain data sets required to meet each project's scientific objectives.
+Past and on-going projects include working with large and small companies to test airborne instruments and conduct natural icing studies.